olesk75/SparkLED/README.md

 ACCESS_TOKEN = '6666666666666666666666666666666666666666'
 ```

-Both deviceid and access token can be found at [spark.io](spark.io).
+Both deviceid and access token can be found at [spark.io](spark.io) once you have registered the core.
+If you're using the emulator, just put some dummy values here, like the ones in this example.